 In his role as a Humboldt Professor at the University of Leipzig, Jens Meiler is set to reinforce the life sciences with its focus on elucidating the communication paths in and between cells.
 An “Institute for Innovation in Rational Drug Design” is planned.
 In addition, Meiler is scheduled to establish a “European Center for ROSETTA Therapeutic Design” in Leipzig.

-Jens Meiler has been selected for the Humboldt Professorship and will now embark on appointment negotiations with the German university that nominated her.
+Jens Meiler has been selected for the Humboldt Professorship and will now embark on appointment negotiations with the German university that nominated him.
 If the negotiations succeed, the award will be conferred in May 2019.

 Nominating University: Leipzig University

 was born in Germany.
 Since 2005, he has been conducting research at Vanderbilt University in Nashville, USA, initially as an assistant professor, then an associate professor and since 2016, as a Full Professor of Chemistry, Pharmacology and Biomedical Informatics.
 Meiler studied at the University of Leipzig before taking his doctorate at Frankfurt.
 In 2001, he started working in the United States with a four-year stint as a postdoctoral fellow at the University of Washington in Seattle.
 He was granted the Humboldt Foundation’s Friedrich Wilhelm Bessel Research Award in 2015 and was elected to the Saxon Academy of Sciences and Humanities in 2017.